rokf/vis-golang/README.md

 If forced (with `!` suffix) it will also open the source file and position the cursor at the definition in a `split` window.

 The second feature is formatter integration.
 There are `gofmt` and `goimports` commands that replace the current range with its formatted version.
+If forced (with `!` suffix) they'll try writing to the file at the end (execute `w`).

 - `gofmt` runs with the `-s` (simplify code) flag
 - `goimports` `-local` flag can be set through a `GOIMPORTS_LOCAL` environment variable